dcdpr/did-btc1/chapters/CRUD-Operations.md

 1. Replace all `did:btc1:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
    values in the `initialDocument` with the `did`.
-1. Optionally store `canonicalBytes` on a ::Content Addressable Storage:: (CAS) system like IPFS.
-If doing so, implementations MUST use ::CIDs:: generated following the IPFS v1 algorithm.
+1. Optionally store `canonicalBytes` on a ::Content Addressable Storage:: (CAS) system like the InterPlanetary File System (IPFS).
+If doing so, implementations MUST use ::Content Identifiers:: (::CIDs::) generated following the IPFS v1 algorithm.
 1. Return `did` and `initialDocument`.

 ### Read